 With a vision and civic role to ensure broad access and representation, we are uniquely placed to help ensure the identity of the City reflects all communities and cultural provision reaches across everyone, with a particular focus where we know inequalities exist.
 In the context of culture this is considered in a number of ways.
-Examples of continued support is through our delivery of a free and diverse City Events Programme, revised public art policy, partnership projects with City Cultural organisations, promoting programming that is wide, diverse and appealing to different communities.
+Examples of continued support is through our delivery of a free and diverse City Events Programme, revised public art policy, partnership projects with City cultural organisations, the use of cultural activity in neighbourhood and community centre projects, promoting programming that is wide, diverse and appealing to different communities.